 If you are a Columbia University faculty member who works in global mental health and would like to join our collaboration and have your work featured on our website, please contact: [email protected].

-The Global Mental Health at Columbia network and website are supported by Dr. Kathleen M. Pike, Chair of the Global Mental Health Steering Committee, and her staff:
+The Columbia University Global Mental Health Programs network and website are supported by Dr. Kathleen M. Pike, Chair of the Global Mental Health Steering Committee, and her staff.